jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

 {{< section "begin" >}}
 ## Abstract

-This article is presented to provide the audience with currently available data of COVID-19 acquired from 10th of April to 31st of May, published by the respective state governments as a part of the existing global fight against the coronavirus.
+This article is presented to provide the audience with currently available data of COVID-19 acquired from 10th of April to 31st of May, published by the respective state governments and other sources as a part of the existing global fight against the coronavirus.
 It showcases those data in a couple of interactive plots along with a few bar charts to maximise the scale of understanding.
-The report further intents to spread awareness about the progress of the virus spread as well as the measures taken against it by the most affected states, by analysing a few key test parameters.
+The report further intends to spread awareness about the progress of the virus spread as well as the measures taken against it by the most affected states, by analysing a few key test parameters.
 {{< section "end" >}}
 {{< section "begin" >}}
 ## Introduction